Changes to learning, exams, and attending schools and colleges during the coronavirus pandemic.

 Every college and training provider must complete detailed risk assessments and thorough planning before inviting learners and staff to return.

 - looking at their buildings to make sure that they can follow social distancing requirements

 - putting guidance in place for staff and learners

 - planning timetables so that they can manage the numbers of people involved

 - stepping up their cleaning and disinfecting arrangements

 If you have specific questions, contact your college or training provider who will be able to give you details of their arrangements.

-I have a shielding letter and am classed as “extremely vulnerable”, should I attend college?
+I had a shielding letter and am classed as “extremely vulnerable”, should I attend college?

-I live with someone who is shielding, should I attend college?
+I live with someone who was shielding, should I attend college?